 Posted November 25, 2020

-And review these five tips for understanding dental and vision coverage in a medical plan.
+Review these five tips to better understand dental and vision coverage in a medical plan.

 Make sure the insurance carrier has an excellent reputation for the quality of its plans and service.
 A carrier that specializes in dental and vision insurance knows how to process claims quickly and correctly.